Supporting

 Publicity

 There are still many recorder players, especially young recorder players, who do not know about NYRO.
-Please spread the word about our playing days, courses and concerts.
+Please spread the word about our Recorder Days, courses and concerts.
 Point to this website and if you could use printed leaflets, ask for some.

 Loan of instruments

 The orchestra needs and uses recorders that are larger and deeper pitched than those generally owned and played at home by the members.
-NYRO owns several Great Bass and Contrabass recorders, which are lent to players.
+NYRO has the use of several great bass and contrabass recorders, which are lent to players.
 Still more are needed for the residential courses; if you are able to lend any for the Summer Course, that would be very helpful.
 Instruments will be well cared for and fully insured.

 House staff

-During residential courses, we need volunteer “house staff” to assist the Administrator and Matron in supervising the young people when they are not in musical sessions.
-Expenses are paid but not fees.
+During residential courses, we need volunteer house staff to assist the Administrator and Matron in supervising the young people when they are not in musical sessions.
+Expenses are paid, but not fees.
 In accordance with our Child Protection Policy, we take great care in selecting our volunteer house staff.
-We require references and shall arrange for checks with the Criminal Records Bureau.
+We require references and will arrange the necessary DBS checks.

 Fundraising